ASD-Blueprint/desktop.gov.au/about/business-change-guide.md

     We have also developed an [operations model](/about/engagement/operations-model.html) which outlines and cost estimates the key roles and skills required to adopt the blueprint in agencies.
     In Assess and Advocate:
     Keep ongoing maintenance and improvement based on blueprint updates.
 We update the blueprint regularly to align with the ISM and new Microsoft product features.
-    Provide feedback about the blueprint back to the DTA, if possible Share lessons learnt with other agencies.
+    Provide feedback about the blueprint back to the DTA, if possible.
+    Share lessons learnt with other agencies.
 ---